 While there aren’t necessarily hard and fast rules on flooring colours to increase the resale value of your home, trends do tend to have an impact on buyer’s preferences.

-As such, buyers are showing a preference toward homes with darker flooring, although we have also seen tendencies toward both very light or very dark floors.
+As such, buyers are showing a preference toward homes with darker flooring, although we have also seen tendencies toward both very light or very dark floorboards.
 This has been especially true in contemporary homes.

 Need More Help Deciding Between Light and Dark Floors?